shopware/docs/guides/plugins/plugins/administration/using-assets.md

 ## Overview

 When working with an own plugin, the usage of own custom images or other assets is a natural requirement.
 So of course you can do that in Shopware as well.
-In this guide we will explore how you can add custom assets in your plugin in order to use them in the administration.
+In this guide we will explore how you can add custom assets in your plugin in order to use them in the Administration.

 ## Prerequisites